Louisiana School for the Deaf: History

 In 1860, the school had 60 students.
 By 1862, there were 72 students.
 As the fighting of the American Civil War drew closer to Baton Rouge during the Mississippi campaign, parents pulled their children out and only orphans remained at the school.
 Early in 1862, staff and students spotted gunboats on the Mississippi.
-The invaders found the school an easy target.
+The Union army found the school an easy target.
 A cannonball was said to be shot through the wide first-floor hall, landing at the rear of the school.
 Principal Martin and matron Mary Dufrocq ran to the riverbank a half-mile away and begged the commander to stop shooting and save the school.
 The Union Army took over the school as a hospital to care for federal soldiers.

 In January 1863, the federal troops again seized Baton Rouge and the school, using it as a temporary hospital.
 Schooling continued.
 The soldiers ruined the printing equipment.
 But there was an advantage to having troops on site; General Augur permitted full rations to the school.
 From 1863 to 1867, the children had enough food and fuel.

 On October 15, 1869, a fire destroyed the Louisiana State Seminary of Learning and Military Academy at Pineville.
 After the fire, governor Warmoth asked the board and administrators and superintendent J.A.
 McWhorter to use half of the deaf school for the seminary.

 Major John Patton, professor of Greek at Louisiana State University, was appointed superintendent.
 Among his first tasks was to arrange for the deaf students to be relocated to another location.
 They used the former Heroman Building, on Church and Florida Streets (opposite the former State-Times and Morning Advocate building), as the third location of the school.

 In 1884, the school had 56 students when Dr. John Jastremski was appointed superintendent.
 On taking office in 1885, he appointed Edith S. Rambo, who was trained at the Clarke School for the Deaf, as the first oral teacher.
 The student-operated Deaf Mute Pelican, the forerunner of The Pelican, began publication in 1859.
 In 1892, the print shop and sewing department were enlarging.
 Carpentry, cabinet making, and glazing were taught.
 In 1892, another articulation teacher was hired, and a shoe shop installed.

 The 1898 act separated the two schools for deaf and blind students and set up two boards.
 It established goals of both sets of children receiving a good education, instruction in hygiene and physical culture (physical education), and industrial (vocational) training, felt to be the key to the changing industrial society.
 Basketball was brought for the girls and the boys played football.